 6 Modern Societies Where Women Rule

 The Mosuo live with extended family in large households; at the head of each is a matriarch.
-Lineage is traced through the female side of the family, and property passed down along the same matriline.
+Lineage is traced through the female side of the family, and property is passed down along the same matriline.
 Mosuo women typically handle business decisions and men handle politics.
-Children are raised in the mother’s household, and take her name.
+Children are raised in the mother's households and take her name.

 The Nagovisi live in South Bougainville, an island west of New Guinea.
 Anthropologist Jill Nash reported Nagovisi society was divided into two matrilineal moieties, which are then divided into matriclans.
 Nagovisi women are involved in leadership and ceremonies, but take the most pride in working the land entitled to them.
-Nash observed that when it comes to marriage the Nagovisi woman held gardening and shared sexuality at equal importance.
+Nash observed that when it comes to marriage, the Nagovisi woman held gardening and shared sexuality at equal importance.
 Marriage is not institutionalized.
 If a couple is seen together, sleeps together, and the man assists the woman in her garden, for all intents and purposes they are considered married.